The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Introduction

-The transition rate of the normal generalized exclusion process implies how vertices with more particles are more likely to spit them out and vertices with more empty space are more likely to accept particles.
-Moreover, the normal generalized exclusion process is an example of the generalized exclusion process which satisfies the gradient condition in some sense (c.f \S \ref{subsection-generalized-exclusion-process}).
-The normal generalized exclusion process is a special case of the process studied in \cite{FGJS} and \cite{JS} called $\mathrm{SEP}(k)$, but without a reservoir.
+The transition rate of a normal generalized exclusive process means that vertices with more particles are more likely to spit out particles and vertices with more empty spaces are more likely to accept particles.
+The normal generalized exclusion process is also an example of a generalized exclusion process that satisfies the gradient condition in a certain sense (c.f \S \ref{subsection-generalized-exclusion-process}).
+The normal generalized exclusion process is a special case, in which there is no "reservoir" as studied in the processes in \cite{FGJS} and \cite{JS}, that is, there is no change in the total particle number.

-Caputo \cite{C04} gives a lower bound on a spectral gap of the generalized exclusion process whisch is not necessarily normal.
-In this paper, we only consider the normal generalized exclusion process, however we will give an equation for the spectral gap of the normal generalized exclusion process and that of the random walk on the common graph.
-A random walk is the continuous time Markov chain, which is defined as follows.
+Caputo \cite{C04} gives a lower bound on the spectral gap of generalized exclusion processes that are not necessarily normal.
+In this paper, we consider only normal generalized exclusion processes, but we explicitly describe the spectral gap of a generalized exclusion process by the spectral gap of a random walk.
+A random walk is a continuous-time Markov process and is defined as follows.